Rokko Meets Art is an annual contemporary art festival held on Mt. Rokko in Kobe.

 Rokko Meets Art 2024 beyond will continue focusing on the following initiatives from last year.

 More than 60 artists, both invited and publicly recruited, are scheduled to participate—the highest number ever.
 The festival will feature works by Japanese and international artists representing a diverse range of perspectives.
-We will also raise the bar for public submissions, resulting in more impressive entries.
+We will also raise the bar for public submissions, resulting in more impressive entries and exhibitions.

 The Outdoor Art Zone established in 2023 at the Rokko Musical Box Museum & Gardens MORINONE will be further enhanced to allow visitors to view artworks all year, not just during the exhibition period.